Apprenticeship Duration: 3-4 years

 Even though much of the machinery in manufacturing and industry is automated (or at least semi-automated), these machines have not yet found a way to repair themselves.
 Enter Industrial Mechanics, or Millwrights.
 Millwrights maintain and repair all kinds of stationary industrial machinery, including mechanical equipment and automated and robotic systems.
 Industrial Mechanic Millwrights are responsible for almost all the maintenance of these machines.

 This could include hoisting and mounting a piece into place, replacing piping for lubricants, and checking and replacing bearings, pumps, valves, fans and blower motors.
 Further, Industrial Mechanic Millwrights install and maintain related hydraulic, pneumatic, and vacuum systems.
 They keep operational logs on each piece of equipment and do regular preventive maintenance, as well as reading and learning about new manufacturing and industrial equipment and technology as it affects the trade.

 Northern College offers the three levels of in-class training needed for this apprenticeship program.
-Each level is approx. 240 hours in duration.
-Training is delivered in block format.
-(8 weeks consecutive)

 In-class and practical training includes: